giraffe-fsharp/Giraffe/README.md

 There is a basic sample application in the `/samples/SampleApp` folder.

 More sample applications will be added in the future.

+## Benchmarks

+Currently Giraffe has only been tested against a simple plain text route and measured the total amount of handled requests per second.
+The latest result yielded an average of 79093 req/s over a period of 10 seconds, which was only closely after plain Kestrel which was capable of handling 79399 req/s on average.

+Please check out [Jimmy Byrd](https://github.com/TheAngryByrd)'s [dotnet-web-benchmarks](https://github.com/TheAngryByrd/dotnet-web-benchmarks) for more details.

 ## Building and developing